Hollowcard565/MarvelRivals-Dump/README.md

 Midseason / Season 1.5 SDK Dump

-Thanks to @Fishscalat for Dumper-7
+Thanks to @Fischsalat for Dumper-7